soto-solice/FFXIV-ProximityVoiceChat/README.md

 ## Signaling Server

 Logic added to signaling server to handle instance matching.
 Very rudimentary and fairly untested.
 Just checks all voice rooms to find the one with the most players from the current adventurer list.
-If no players from the current adventurer list can be found, creates a new on as usual.
+If no players from the current adventurer list can be found, creates a new one as usual.

 Ideally I would like to change this to work on some proportion of matching so that weird edge cases where whole groups leave and join another instance don't cause issues, but this will do for testing.